-B.A.S.E. modification system (Behavioral Academic Social Emotional)
+B.A.S.E. modification system

+(Behavioral Academic Social Emotional)

 This program, developed by the collective knowledge and experience of the veteran administration and staff of Chapel Hill Academy, is designed to give a student clear personal goals towards a successful school experience.
 The B.A.S.E. system is individually tailored to meet the needs of each student, and is closely monitored by the student's counselor and teachers.
-Students can earn up to 5 points per each 20 min mod and up to 100 points per day.
+Students can earn up to 15 points in each academic class (10 points in certain specials) and up to 100 points per day.
 No student is expected to earn 100 points each day, rather they are encouraged to recognize and work on the personal goals set forth.
 Personal goals are devised by the careful evaluation of the student's I.E.P. goals and objectives, and collaboration between the student, counselor, and teachers.
 At the end of each period, the teacher and student will review the student's points.
 The student's teacher will guide them in self evaluation and assessment of his or her achievement of personal goals.
 When a student shows continuous success with a personal goal for a period of time deemed appropriate by his or her counselor and homeroom teacher, a new goal will be developed.